gmcmillan100/docs/ip-routing-cheatsheet.md

 MPLS is just an extra complication.
 Most customers will eventually realize they need to use multicast.
 Once they do implement multicast, they will realize their MPLS solution will not work with multicast.
-If Procket does not have a multicast over MPLS solution, customer will get rid of all their MPLS.
+If Packet rocket does not have a multicast over MPLS solution, customer will get rid of all their MPLS.